Microbial Genomics · MCB Jagiellonian University · Kraków

 Decoding how microbes evolve

-A computational group at the Małopolska Centre of Biotechnology studying phage–bacteria co-evolution through bioinformatics, comparative genomics and evolutionary modelling.
+A computational group at the Malopolska Centre of Biotechnology at Jagiellonian University in Krakow studying phage–bacteria co-evolution through bioinformatics, comparative genomics and data analysis.

 No wet lab — just code, data and ideas